Monthly Archives: March 2008

 Little Books on Sale at CAT

-CAT Mail Order www.cat.org.uk/shopping are currently offering a pack of my little books for £10 plus postage.
+CAT Mail Order http://www.cat.org.uk/shopping are currently offering a pack of my little books for £10 plus postage.
 This is a 50% saving if you bought the four books individually.
-Offer includes The Little Book of Slugs, The Little Book of … Continue reading
+Offer includes The Little Book of Slugs, The Little Book of Garden Heroes, The Little Book of Villains and How to Make Soil and Save Earth….

 Yalding Organic Gardens to close